claresudbery/cbf-reference/tdd/jest.md

 # Running only subsets of tests

-Because I edited my package.json like this...
+You can edit or add a "scripts" section in your `package.json` like this...

 ```
 "scripts": {